-How Much Should I Pay for a Pop-up Gazebo?
+How Much Should I Pay for a Pop Up Gazebo?

 Warning: This is trick question!

-Buying a pop-up gazebo is an exhausting process, what with the numerous options in sizes, colours, and features available in the market presently.
+Buying a pop up gazebo is an exhausting process, what with the numerous options in sizes, colours, and features available in the market presently.
 It’s like buying a smartphone.
 You can get a phone that everyone is buying, simply because it’s trending, or you can actually think why you needed a smartphone in the first place, decide on the merits and demerits of different sets, shortlist one of them, and then go on to buy it.
 Similarly, cheaper tents are usually inexpensive, but a heavy-duty gazebo will set you back by thousand or two grands, if you factor in branding and printing as well.

-So, how much are gazebos, anyway?
+So, how much are pop up gazebos, anyway?

 Well, you can go ahead and quote a random figure as a promotional gazebo’s price, because there’s no single, correct answer.
 Buying a pop-up gazebo is just one of those things where you get what you pay for.
 So, while a low-quality tent will probably cost no more than $700, a premium heavy-duty gazebo with custom branding will be steeply priced.

 Okay, fair enough.
 But, this still doesn’t answer my question.